 - No social media live streaming is allowed.

 Please note that the provider or nurse may require an individual to stop photographing at any time.

 Pain Management Options

 There is no medical best choice for managing pain during labor.
 Everyone has different pain thresholds.
 Instead, it’s a question of what makes the most sense for you and your partner.
 If you find that you want additional pain management during labor, the options available at Texas Health Dallas include:

 Labor Support Tools

 The Margot Perot Center has birthing balls, labor bars and several bathtubs in labor rooms.
 We also invite patients to bring other labor-support tools.
 When you arrive at Labor and Delivery, please notify your nurse if you would like to use one of our items.

-Expectant parents often find the support of a doula to be helpful.
+Expectant parents often find it helpful to have the support of a doula during labor and delivery.
 Doulas are trained in providing emotional and physical support and helping women to carry out their birth plans.
-Doulas can be hired sometime during the pregnancy.
+Doulas are welcome at mom’s beside as part of her care team and can be hired sometime during the pregnancy.

 If you are having a scheduled induction or cesarean at Texas Health Dallas, please remember the following: